Bo Pelini: Playing career

-Pelini was raised in Youngstown, Ohio, a former center of steel production with a strong athletic tradition.
+Pelini was raised in Youngstown, Ohio.
 He was nicknamed "Bo" after former Cleveland Browns running back Bo Scott.
-After graduating from Youngstown Cardinal Mooney High School (the same high school as Bob Stoops, former head coach of the Oklahoma Sooners), he went on to play free safety for the Buckeyes at Ohio State University under College Football Hall of Fame head coaches Earle Bruce and John Cooper from 1987 to 1990.
-Pelini started in his last two years, and served as a team co-captain in his senior year, along with Vinnie Clark, Jeff Graham, and Greg Frey.
-He earned his Bachelor of Science degree in business administration from Ohio State College of Business in December 1990.
+After graduating from Cardinal Mooney High School in Youngstown, he went on to play free safety for the Ohio State Buckeyes football team at Ohio State University from 1987 to 1990 under College Football Hall of Fame head coaches Earle Bruce and John Cooper.
+Pelini started in his last two years and served as a team co-captain in his senior year, along with Vinnie Clark, Jeff Graham, and Greg Frey.
+He earned his Bachelor of Science degree in business administration from the Fisher College of Business at Ohio State in December 1990.

 Coaching career

 Early career

 Following his playing career, Pelini began his coaching career at the University of Iowa as a graduate assistant for the Iowa Hawkeyes under Hayden Fry in 1991.
-During this period, he also completed his master’s degree in sports administration from Ohio University in 1992.
+During this period, he also completed his master's degree in sports administration from Ohio University in 1992.
 In 1993, he served for one year as quarterbacks coach at Cardinal Mooney High School in Youngstown.
 Following the season, Pelini was briefly employed as linebackers coach with the Detroit Drive of the Arena Football League.